nikhil-vemula/nikhil-vemula.github.io/content/posts/leetcode/leetcode-daily/count-complete-subarrays-in-an-array.md

 ```
 UMPIRE
-- [U]nderstand the problem, ask qeustions and come up with corner test cases.
+- [U]nderstand the problem, ask questions and come up with corner test cases.
 - [M]atch the leetcode pattern
 - [P]lan to using pattern template and data structures
 - [I]mplement the code